JasonLang1980/JasonLang1980.github.io/Business-Tools-for-Engineers/Cost-Benefit-Analysis.md

 >  * More storage at a cheaper cost
 >  * Better UI interface
 >  * Better Search capabilities
->  * Machine Learning Assistance for anomoly detection
+>  * Machine Learning Assistance for anomaly detection
 >  * The Ability to build graphs from Log based data via common syntax
 >  * The Ability to Extend the interface with custom NodeJS additions using sdk